Is Chocolate Good For You? The Health Benefits of Chocolate

 Most chocolate contains sugar

 By now you may be interested in picking up some chocolate, but be sure to choose one with as little sugar as possible or even none.
+Luckily, Bulletproof Chocolate Bars are sugar-free and made with MCT oil—an excellent form of sustained energy.

 While research shows that cocoa can have a beneficial effect with regards to maintaining healthy vascular tone and insulin sensitivity, the reverse is true for sugar.
 Eating sweetened chocolate is still not good for you.
 Beware of chocolate marketed as “sugar-free” that may contain unhealthy artificial sweeteners, which are found in the “kryptonite” zone of the Bulletproof Diet Roadmap.
 The only recommended sweeteners are Stevia, erythritol from non-GMO corn, and xylitol from hardwood.